agentbigman/Agentbigman.github.io/_blog/valley_of_flowers_and_hemkund.md

 There is a moderately difficult hike of 3kms from there to Valley.
 VoF has to be one of the most beautiful places in India.
 It's covered with hundred of species of flowers during July / August.
-We reached a month after flower season and there weren't many flowers to be seen.
+We reached a month after the flower season and there weren't many flowers to be seen.
 But even without flowers, the valley was extremely beautiful.

 ![Start of Valley of